 Aboriginal and Torres Strait Islander Traineeship

-The Aboriginal and Torres Strait Islander Traineeship is an opportunity for First Nations Queenslanders under 25 to earn and learn with the Department of Housing and Public Works.
+The Aboriginal and Torres Strait Islander traineeship is an opportunity for First Nations Queenslanders under 25 to earn and learn with our department.
 Trainees receive:

 - paid work at a real job